dotnet/android/Documentation/guides/messages/README.md

 + [XA0112](xa0112.md): `aapt2` is not installed.
 Disabling `aapt2` support.
 Please check it is installed correctly.
 + [XA0113](xa0113.md): Google Play requires that new applications must use a `$(TargetFrameworkVersion)` of v8.0 (API level 26) or above.
 + [XA0114](xa0114.md): Google Play requires that application updates must use a `$(TargetFrameworkVersion)` of v8.0 (API level 26) or above.
++ [XA0115](xa0115.md): This ABI ('armeabi') is deprecated and will be removed in the next release.
+Please update your project properties.
++ [XA0116](xa0116.md): The TargetFrameworkVersion {TargetFrameworkVersion} is deprecated.
+Please update it to be v4.4 or higher.

 ### XA1xxx Project Related